whyorean/AuroraStore/README.md

   3. Open *Aurora Services*' settings and choose Aurora Services it as an install method.

   You don't need to give *Aurora Store* system or root grants; *Aurora Services* handles all install and uninstall requests in the background.

-  `NOTE: Aurora Services support has yet to be implemented in v3.`
+  Get Aurora Services from [here](https://gitlab.com/AuroraOSS/AuroraServices)

 * <b>How to give *Aurora Store*/*Services* system permissions?</b>